My Study Bible

 Hebrew Yəhōwā, one vocalization of the Tetragrammaton יהוה (YHWH), the proper name of the God of Israel in the Hebrew Bible/Old Testament.
 It is considered one of the seven names of God in Judaism and a form of God’s name in Christianity.
 Covenant making covenant keeping GOD.
 For more info click here

-had made the army of the Syrians to hear a noise of chariots, and a noise of horses, even the noise of a great army: and they said one to another, Lo, the king of Israel has hired against us the kings of the Hittites, and the kings of the Egyptians, to come upon us.
+had made the army of the Syrians to hear a noise of chariots, and a noise of horses, even the noise of a great army: and they said one to another, Look, the king of Israel has hired against us the kings of the Hittites, and the kings of the Egyptians, to come on us.

-7:7 Wherefore they rose up and fled in the twilight, and left their tents, and their horses, and their asses, even the camp as it was, and fled for their life.
+7:7 Wherefore they got up and fled in the twilight, and left their tents, and their horses, and their asses, even the camp as it was, and fled for their life.

 7:8 And when these lepers came to the uttermost part of the camp, they went into one tent, and did eat and drink, and took from there silver, and gold, and raiment, and went and hid it; and came again, and entered into another tent, and carried from there also, and went and hid it.

-7:9 Then they said one to another, We do not well: this day is a day of good tidings, and we hold our peace: if we tarry till the morning light, some mischief will come upon us: now therefore come, that we may go and tell the king’s household.
+7:9 Then they said one to another, We don’t well: this day is a day of good tidings, and we hold our peace: if we tarry till the morning light, some mischief will come on us: so now come, that we may go and tell the king’s household.

-7:10 So they came and called unto the porter of the city: and they told them, saying, We came to the camp of the Syrians, and, behold, there was no man there, neither voice of man, but horses tied, and asses tied, and the tents as they were.
+7:10 So they came and called to the porter of the city: and they told them, saying, We came to the camp of the Syrians, and, see, there was no man there, neither voice of man, but horses tied, and asses tied, and the tents as they were.

 7:11 And he called the porters; and they told it to the king’s house within.

-7:14 They took therefore two chariot horses; and the king sent after the army of the Syrians, saying, Go and see.
+7:14 So they took two chariot horses; and the king sent after the army of the Syrians, saying, Go and see.

-7:16 And the people went out, and spoiled the tents of the Syrians.
+7:16 And the people went out, and plundered the tents of the Syrians.
 So a measure of fine flour was sold for a shekelשקל plural שקלים

 Shekel or sheqel sheqalim or shekels, is an ancient Mesopotamian coin, usually of silver.
 A shekel was first a unit of weight—very roughly 11 grams (0.35 ozt)—and became currency in ancient Tyre and ancient Carthage and then in ancient Israel under the Maccabees.